 A: Yes.
-We are credentialed with Aetna, Mountain Health Co-op, PacificSource Brightidea, Select Health, Blue Cross, United, and Medicaid.
+We are credentialed with Aetna, Mountain Health Co-op, PacificSource, Regence, Bright Path, Select Health, Blue Cross, United, and Medicaid.
 We also accept private pay clients.

 A: No. I would encourage you to see a child psychiatrist to determine if your child needs medication for mental health issues, and what kind.

-A: For heaven’s sake, if your child is throwing up or has a fever, please keep him home!
+A: If your child is throwing up or has a fever, please keep them home!
 I will gladly cancel a session for no additional fee for that reason!
-However, please keep in mind that if this becomes a pattern, the cancellation policy will again go into effect and appropriateness of treatment at our clinic will be discussed.
+However, please keep in mind that if this becomes a pattern, the cancellation policy will go into effect and appropriateness of treatment at our clinic will be discussed.

 A: That is so great that your child has such a wonderful group of support from the family!
-In the initial appointment, although it is longer, I encourage only the immediate legal guardians/caregivers of the child to be present.
-This is for several reasons–one being that there may be too many cooks in the kitchen if more adults come and it can become overwhelming for everyone and difficult for me to get a clear picture of what the parent/caregiver actually concerned about.
+In the initial appointment, I encourage only the immediate legal guardians/caregivers of the child to be present.
+This is for several reasons–one being that there may be too many cooks in the kitchen if more adults come.
+It can become overwhelming for everyone and difficult for me to get a clear picture of what the parent/caregiver actually concerned about.
 If there are individuals or organizations important for me to contact, they will be discussed and identified in session and I can contact them at another time, and only after a Release of Information is signed.
-Also, there is limited space in the waiting room and in my office, so keep that in mind as well.

 A: Homework between sessions for the child and/or the parent(s) is almost a guarantee with me, I’m just going to be honest.
-I see your child for hour, or MAYBE two if it’s more intensive, the entire week.
-The rest of the time, he is with you.
+I see your child for one hour, or MAYBE two if it’s more intensive, the entire week.
+The rest of the time, they are with you.
 Although I wish I had a magic wand, it is highly unlikely that your child and you will learn everything you need to know AND be able to do it perfectly when needed with practicing one hour a week with me.
 That last part is key.
 Much of what I do is skills based, even with attachment work.
 Practicing the skills and techniques, or doing observations, etc., between sessions is imperative to making steady progress in therapy—and getting out of it and back to your life faster.
-I absolutely love what I do, but I want people out of therapy as quickly as appropriate so they can go and enjoy their lives and not worry about this stuff anymore.
+I absolutely love what I do, but I want people out of therapy as quickly as appropriate so they can go and enjoy their lives without needing a therapist in it.
 Wouldn’t that be great?!

 A: It is typically best practice to have an individual see only one therapist for that issue.
 If there are two therapists working on the same issue with the same child, this could cause not only confusion for the child, but also the treatment plans and/or therapeutic modalities used could counteract each other.
 This could actually do more harm than good.
 If your child is currently in therapy, but you feel unsatisfied with some aspect of it, I would encourage you to discuss your concerns with your current therapist.
 After that, if you both decide it best to part ways, I am happy to discuss beginning therapy with your child once that therapy has ended.
 Of course, if there is, for example, a family therapist involved working on family issues, and you would like your child to have an individual therapist to work on her own individual issues, that is fine.
 In many instances, it can be in the child’s best interest to be in both family and individual therapy at the same time.